AC Hotels by Marriott brings thought leadership series to Africa [Infographic]

-AC Hotels was borne from the vision of Spanish hotelier Antonio Catalan, who created a new kind of stay for a new kind of traveler who prefers to have fewer things, but expect them to be better than good.
+AC Hotels was born from the vision of Spanish hotelier Antonio Catalan - who wanted to create a new kind of stay for a new kind of traveller that prefers to have fewer things, but expects them to be better than good.

 SHARE THE NEWS

 [tweetshareinline tweet=”@ACHotels’ AC Unpacked event series debuts in #SouthAfrica and attracts local creatives to share their visions.” username=”tophotelnews”]